 How to Make Elotes Mexicanos -Mexican Corn Salad:

-To make this Elotes Mexicanos recipe it only takes a few easy steps!
+Making this Elotes Mexicanos recipe only takes a few easy steps!

 - First, I need to cut the kernels from the cob and roast them in the oven for about 15 minutes.